highonlinux420/highonlinux420/README.md

 **Rent Cars React** is a single-page application that allows users to browse and explore a variety of rental cars.
 It fetches live data from a hosted API and displays detailed car information in a clean, responsive UI.

+Key features include:

+- Live data rendering from a remote JSON API
+- Individual car detail pages
+- A smooth and responsive experience with modern UI styling
+- Built with performance in mind using React + Vite
 ---

 Thanks for stopping by!
 Feel free to check out my repositories and drop a star if you like what you see.